openlawlibrary/taf/docs/setting-up-new-library.md

 ### `protected/info.json`

-Optional file with authentication repository metadata.
-Currently, we support specifying either `library_dir` and having `info.json` metadata, or by specifying `clients-auth-path` in `taf repo update` command.
+Optional file with authentication repository's metadata.
+Currently, we support specifying either `library_dir` and having `info.json` metadata, or specifying `clients-auth-path` in `taf repo update` command.
 When running taf update by specifying `library-dir`, `namespace/repo_name` is automatically extracted from `info.json` and appended to `library_dir`.

 Example:

 ```